middlebear/jekyll-theme-editorial/README.md

 ---

 ```
-To replicate the basic theme home page, replace this file with the following:
+To replicate Editorial's theme home page, replace this file with the following:

 ```markdown
 ---